formfcw/directus-extension-flexible-editor/README.md

 <!-- Sync heading with link above `#usage-with-relation-nodes` -->

-You can insert items from your Directus collections into the Flexible Editor.
+You can insert items from your Directus collections into Flexible Editor.
 This is optional but gives you extreme flexibility when creating rich content.
 To do this, you need to add a many-to-any (M2A) field, that the editor field can connect to.
 For Flexible Editor to work in this way, you must create the junction collection before adding a M2A field.

 > https://github.com/formfcw/directus-extension-flexible-editor/assets/78852214/986ce5b1-cdda-4607-bea9-26412f942938
 >